pgruetter/sdl-docs/docs/reference/deploy-microsoft-azure.md

 This can hopefully be simplified in the future.

 1. In your Azure portal, create a Databricks Workspace and launch it
-2. Create a cluster as you see fit, for a first test you can use the miminal configuration of 1 Worker and 1 Driver node.
+2. Create a cluster that fits your needs.
+For a first test you can use the miminal configuration of 1 Worker and 1 Driver node.
     This example was tested on Databricks Runtime Version 6.2.
 3. Open the Advanced Options, Init Scripts and configure the path: dbfs:/databricks/scripts/config-install.sh